-“Ume (梅)” is a tree with white or pink blossoms that represents Japan’s winter season, which bears fruit like apricots.
+“Ume (梅)” is a tree with white or pink blossoms which represents Japan’s winter season.

-The Ume plums are often used in Japanese cuisine and “Umeboshi (梅干し)” is a quintessential Japanese food made with the plums.
+The plums are often used in Japanese cuisine, and “Umeboshi (梅干し)” is a quintessential food made with them.

-Umeboshi is made pickling Ume plums in salt and drying them in the sun.
-The dried salted plums are usually so salty and sour that we often eat them with steamed plain rice.
+Umeboshi are made by pickling Ume plums in salt and dried in the sun.
+The resultant plums are generally so salty and sour that we often eat them with plain white rice.

-In Japan, there are a wide range of candies made with Umeboshi plums, from gummies, like this, to hard candies like these.
-Some are quite unique in texture and shape, and this also applies to what I purchased this time.
+Japan has a wide range of candies made with Umeboshi plums, from gummies, like this, to hard candies, like these, and some are unique in texture and shape.

-What I bought today is this “Neriri Ume-Neri (ねりり 梅ねり)” produced and sold by a major Japanese confectionery company “Nobel (ノーベル)”.
+What I introduce here is this “Neriri Ume-Neri (ねりり 梅ねり)” produced and sold by the Japanese confectionery company “Nobel (ノーベル)”.

-The Ume Neri candy is made mashing Umeboshi plums into paste and then solidifying the Umeboshi paste.
+The Ume Neri candy is made by mashing Umeboshi plums into a paste, and the Umeboshi paste is solidified into pellets.

 With a quite hard texture, these Ume treats have some stickiness like gummy candy, and the more you chew on it, the more the umami and flavor come out.